 These permissions allows audio recordings to be made immediately.
 If recordings are being made in the background, Android will notify you.

 Some apps like WhatsApp don't offer SMS functionality.
 Instead, they are able to use this permission to read the SMS with a verification code.
 In principle, you can deny the permission and enter the code manually in the chat app.
-Google is working on removing this permission for verification purposes with Android 8.0.

 Furthermore, this group of permissions is divided into five groups.
 There are permissions for sending, receiving, and reading text massages, receiving a WAP Push messages, and reading an MMS.
 You have to be especially careful with permissions for sending text messages.
 Ideally, you should only allow this permission if you've deactivated paying for text messages through your provider.